'Tis the Season for Holiday Cooking Safety

 - Keep the floor clear of any tripping hazards, such as bags or toys.
 Pets should be kept in another room where they won’t risk getting underfoot.

-- It’s important to be alert while cooking on the stove, so if you’re tired or have consumed alcohol, it may be best to let someone else take over.
+- Stay alert while cooking on the stove.
+If you’re tired or have consumed alcohol, let someone else take over.

 - Exercise caution when handling hot liquids and foods, as steam or splashes can cause serious burns, as well as the trays, pans and serving dishes they are in.